kdwils/blog/content/posts/selfhosting-bluesky-pds.md

   value: "https://bsky.network"
 ```

-The hostname the server that is public internet facing:
+The hostname of the server that is public-facing on the internet:

 ```yaml
 - name: PDS_HOSTNAME
   value: bluesky.kyledev.co